garethr/multi-stage-build-example/README.md

 RUN safety check

+# The `Security` stage checks the application for security vulnerabilities using the
+# Aqua MicroScanner.
+This requires providing a build-arg with your MicroScanner token
+FROM app AS Security
+ARG MICROSCANNER
+RUN wget -O /microscanner https://get.aquasec.com/microscanner && chmod +x /microscanner RUN /microscanner $MICROSCANNER --full-output

 # The `Docs` stage builds documentation from the application source code
 # and serves that on a simple web server
 FROM test-base AS Docs